The Man From UNCLE

 that mean?"

-he saw Solo's perplexed expression.
-"Technically, you're under diplomatic
+when he saw Solo's perplexed expression.
+"Technically, you're under

-immunity, so we can't prosecute you or release your name to the press."
+diplomatic immunity, so we can't prosecute you or release your name to the

-The young man still treated the turn of events seriously, but calmly.
-Good
+press."
+The young man still treated the turn of events seriously, but

-thing someone was keeping a perspective, because his boss was angry enough to
+calmly.
+Good thing someone was keeping a perspective, because his boss was

-chew bullets and spit them out at the UNCLE agents.
-"But that doesn't mean
+angry enough to chew bullets and spit them out at the UNCLE agents.
+"But

 "We've arranged a very special